 co-PI; SUNY Oswego

 Dr. Wolford is the Coordinator of the Interdisciplinary Graduate Certificate in Trauma Studies at Oswego and has involved undergraduate students as co-authors (2 publications) and presenters (3 international conferences).
-She has recently supervised several McNair scholars and has supervised 4 other McNair scholars prior to that on their research who have graduated.
-All McNair scholar graduates that she supervised have been accepted to graduate study with funding.
+She has supervised several McNair scholars who have been accepted to graduate programs with funding.
+Dr. Wolford is a licensed clinical psychologist whose research interests include treatment outcome studies, validational studies and scale development of psychological screening instruments (for organicity, suicidality).
+Additional areas of interest include psychological assessment, substance abuse, psychological trauma, mindfulness-based stress reduction research, and issues of race, class and gender.

-Dr. Alford provides instruction and leadership for two important program needs: 1) diversity and trauma, and 2) group cohesion and conflict resolution.
+Dr. Alford currently serves as the the Chair of the School of Social Work at Falk College and as the University’s Interim Chief Diversity Officer.
+Dr. Alford’s specializations include mental health service delivery to families and culturally-specific programming for children.
+He provides instruction and leadership for two important program needs: 1) diversity and trauma, and 2) group cohesion and conflict resolution.
 We have learned from our first 2 years that some interpersonal conflicts arise as a function of a diverse student population (some with mild to moderate PTSD) being engaged in trauma-related material and research.
 Dr. Alford will stay in close contact with students through 2 courses and provide the necessary support for students as they engage in this important research in this unique environment.

 SUNY Upstate Medical University